patmanteau/chistr/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/8iulnpq4sldtekeo?svg=true)](https://ci.appveyor.com/project/patmanteau/chistr)

-A player statistics viewer for World of Warships
+A player statistics viewer for World of Warships.
+At the start of a match, it pulls each player's personal and ship statistics - if available - from Wargaming's API and displays them.

+If anything breaks, feel free to [raise an issue](https://github.com/patmanteau/chistr/issues) here on Github.

 ## Installation